 - Never come between a car and its off ramp.
 How many times have you seen a vehicle suddenly cross over to a highway off-ramp at the last second because the driver wasn’t paying attention?
 When approaching off ramps, it’s best to be in the left lane or, at least, ensure there aren’t any vehicles to your left.

-Motorcyclists are more vulnerable than other drivers, but it’s up to everyone to be motorcycle aware on the roads.
+Motorcyclists are more vulnerable than four-wheel vehicle drivers, but it’s up to everyone to be motorcycle aware on the roads.
 Do you live for the ride?
 If so, ride to live, and share your concerns with friends who drive cars and trucks.
 Seeing the face behind the visor can help get the message across.

 Question: What’s your favourite place in BC to cruise your motorcycle?